 \section{Derivation of the Bayesian Learning Rule}

 This section contains two derivations of the BLR.
-First, we interpret it as a natural-gradient descent using a second order expansion of the KLD, which strengthens its intuition.
-Secondly, we do a more formal derivation specifically for exponential-family, where we use a mirror-descent algorithm leveraging the connection to Legendre-duality and where we can bypass the need for doing a second-order approximation.
+First, we interpret it as a natural-gradient descent using a second-order expansion of the KLD, which strengthens its intuition.
+Second, we do a more formal derivation specifically for exponential-family, where we use a mirror-descent algorithm leveraging the connection to Legendre-duality.
+This derivation is more direct and obtained without the second-order approximation.
 It reveals that certain parameterizations are preferable for natural-gradient descent over Bayesian objectives.

-\subsection{Bayesian learning rule as natural-gradient descent}
+\subsection{Bayesian Learning Rule as Natural-Gradient Descent}